Set up a data warehouse

 3.1.
 Add BigQuery as a destination

-Create your first destination by clicking on + Add
+Create your first destination by clicking the + Add button under destinations.

 3.2.
 Add your landing page visits as a data source

-Create your first data source by clicking on + Add
+Create your first data source by clicking the + Add button under data sources.

-Then, you need to name your data source and create a browser key.
+Then, name your data source and create a browser key.
 You can leave the rest as default.

 You must embed a JavaScript snippet into your website to finalize your setup.

 This part is probably the easiest.
-Copy Jitsu's javascript snippet and paste it into your website's <head>
+Copy Jitsu's JavaScript snippet and paste it into your website's <head> section.

-You can find the snipped under the Setup instructions
+You can find the snippet under the Setup instructions menu item.

 3.3.
 Add your application as a data source